GeorgeCoote/SpectralMethods/README.md

 # spectral-methods
-A collection of spectral methods implemented in Python
+A collection of spectral methods implemented in Python.
+WIP.